-- Which form to file Review the questions below and the flow chart on this page to determine if your U.S. business enterprise is required to file the BE-15 survey.
+- 1. Which form to file Review the questions below and the flow chart on this page to determine if your U.S. business enterprise is required to file the BE-15 survey.
 Blank forms can be found at: www.bea.gov/fdi - a.
-Were at least 10 percent of the voting rights in your business enterprise directly or indirectly owned by a foreign person or entity at the end of your fiscal year that ended in calendar year 2021?

-Yes Continue with question b.
+Were at least 10 percent of the voting rights in your business enterprise directly or indirectly owned by a foreign person or entity at the end of your fiscal year that ended in calendar year 2019? ☐ Yes - Continue with question b.

-No File Form BE-15 Claim for Exemption by May 31, 2022. b.
-Were more than 50 percent of the voting rights in this U.S. business enterprise owned by another U.S. affiliate at the end of this U.S. business enterprise's fiscal year that ended in calendar year 2021?

-Yes Continue with question c.

-No Skip to question d.
-NOTE: Your business is hereafter - c.
+- ☐ No File Form BE-15 Claim for Exemption by May 31, 2020. - b.
+Were more than 50 percent of the voting rights in this U.S. business enterprise owned by another U.S. affiliate at the end of this U.S. business enterprise's fiscal year that ended in calendar year 2019? - Yes Continue with question c. - ☐ No ← Skip to question d.
+NOTE: Your business is hereafter referred to as a "U.S. affiliate." - c.
 Do different foreign persons hold a direct and an indirect ownership interest in this U.S. business enterprise (exception c to the consolidation rules)?
-(The consolidation rules are found in instruction IV.2. starting on page 24.) - ☐ Yes Continue with question d.
-NOTE: Your business is hereafter referred to as a "U.S. affiliate." - No This U.S. business enterprise must be consolidated on the BE-15 report of the U.S. affiliate that owns it more than 50 percent.
-File Form BE-15 Claim for Exemption with page 1 and item 2(c) on page 3 completed by May 31, 2022.
+(The consolidation rules are found in instruction IV.2. starting on page 24.) - Yes Continue with question d.
+NOTE: Your business is hereafter referred to as a "U.S. affiliate." - ☐ No This U.S. business enterprise must be consolidated on the BE-15 report of the U.S. affiliate that owns it more than 50 percent.
+File Form BE-15 Claim for Exemption with page 1 and item 2(c) on page 3 completed by May 31, 2020.